-Patricia Bragg and Paul C. Bragg Apple Cider Vinegar ($8)
+Patricia Bragg and Paul C. Bragg Apple Cider Vinegar: Miracle Health System ($8)

 The Bragg book promotes its product as being able to help "control weight and banish obesity," but does it actually deliver on its word?
 Here's what you should know first before buying bottles of apple cider vinegar in hopes that it will help shed the pounds.

 Apple cider vinegar is made from crushed apples that have been "combined with yeast in order to convert the fructose into alcohol," explains Debbie S. Fetter, PhD, an assistant professor of teaching nutrition at UC Davis.
 "Then bacteria is added to ferment the alcohol into a compound called acetic acid, and that's primarily the main active ingredient in apple cider vinegar."

 While apple cider vinegar may be recognized as some type of weight-loss elixir these days, vinegar has been used for thousands of years for both medicinal and culinary reasons.